 I wish I could post the entire “Yeshua” chapter in Francis Spufford’s Unapologetic.
 It has to be the freshest, most vivid, gut-level and just plain exciting writing about Jesus since, well, Robert Capon.
 Though unlike most of what Capon wrote, Unapologetic is less a work of theology than an extended exercise in “new persuasive words”–something for which Spufford has a serious knack.
 A gift even.
 Since there are simply too many remarkable passages to choose from, I figured we might start with his description of what Christ had to say about self-righteousness (and self-justification), which functions more or less like a printed companion to PZ’s Merciful Impasse lectures.
 I could put every line in bold–and trust me, it only gets sweeter from there.
-The book, as you may have heard, finally hits US shores this coming October, and not a moment too soon.
-Will we have the UK version available at the NYC conference next week, you ask?
-Well, to quote a good friend, come and see:
+We are so thrilled that Francis will be our keynote speaker at the NYC conference this week!
+To quote a good friend, come and see:

 [Yeshua] isn’t a relativist, though.
 Far from it.
 He doesn’t think you should relax and do what you like, and it won’t really matter what.
 He believes in good and evil all right, to a drastic degree.
 He has a vivid, horrified sense of the HPtFtU, in all its elaborate self-deceiving semi-oblivious encrustedness, and he talks as if it overshadowed huge swathes of human activity, including human activities that humans tend to be proud of.
 Whenever anyone asks him about the law, he usually ups the ante; he amps the law up towards a perfectionist impossibility, in which anger is forbidden as well as murder, in which desire can be as much of a betrayal as adultery–in which internal states of being that apparently don’t hurt (or even affect) anyone else weigh as heavily with God as external acts.
 Sometimes he seems to be a kind of radical pessimist about human nature.
 Who are you calling good? he says, when someone makes the mistake of addressing him with ordinary social politeness as ‘good man.’
 No one is good but God.
 He talks as if virtue is almost unachievable, yet still compulsory.
 Rather than being a being a menu of demands that all can satisfy, for him it seems to be something that it would take feats of absurd unlikelihood to accomplish, rents or opening or transformations in the order of nature, so that camels can climb through needles’ eyes… Yet he is an optimistic pessimist.
 Come on, says somebody.
 How could anybody ever stand right with God, if it were as hard as you say?
 With God everything is possible, he says.